pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/Bindings.md

 library.

 For example, suppose you have a sign in flow where if the API request to sign in fails, you want to refocus the email field.
-The model can be implement like so:
+The model can be implemented like so:

 ```swift
 class SignInModel: ObservableObject {